 |TWM-218||HR & Business Strategy|

 All learning resources, texts, and cases are provided by Wharton.
 Assessments during this stage are conducted by Wharton faculty and may be in verbal, pen-and-paper, or online forms.
-All participants must also submit a 3,000-word business essay during this stage and scores of this assignment impact the program completion decision.
 These assessments cover both comprehension of the concepts discussed and the ability to apply the learning.

 This program is designed for senior HR professionals, high-potential experts in organizational learning & development, as well as Strategic HR & Talent Management consultants and HR business partners, who are preparing for larger, higher-impact leadership roles and assignments.

 There are three tracks for senior HR professionals from diverse backgrounds and experiences to join the TMI-Wharton Associate Fellow of Talent Management program: